SuNR0N/tinyhouse-masterclass/client/README.md

 -   [ ] -   Enhance styles (units, etc.)
 -   [ ] -   Add unit tests
--   [ ] -   Add linting and prettier
 -   [ ] -   Generate JS classnames from SCSS
 -   [ ] -   Create constants for texts
--   [ ] -   Update README

-## Additional features to implement

-### Rate a listing

--   Users should be able to rate a listing with stars between 1-5 that they booked at least once
--   Users cannot rate a listing more than once
--   Average rating should be displayed on the listing card

-### Delete listing

--   Users should be able to delete their own listing
--   A deleted listing should not be returned by a search
--   When navigating to the view page of a given listing which had been deleted already then a message should be displayed
--   Users should not be able to book a deleted listing

-### Favorite listings

--   Users should be able to favorite/unfavorite listings
--   Favorite listings should appear on the user's profile page in a paginated fashion
--   Users should not be able to see each others' favorites